sjchae1207/sjchae1207.github.io/content/__about/resume-en.md

 I am a graduate student in the Department of Mathematical Sciences at the Korea Advanced Institute of Science and Technology.

-Currently, I am pursuing the Ph.D. in mathematics under the supervision of Professor [Jae Kyoung Kim](http://www.google.com/url?q=http%3A%2F%2Fmathsci.kaist.ac.kr%2F~jaekkim%2F&sa=D&sntz=1&usg=AFQjCNEckrp5Ggd6lKnZbhBG32Hnt00HvQ).
+I am interested in causality detection in biological systems, mathematical modeling of immunotherapy.

+My supervisor is [Jae Kyoung Kim](https://mathsci.kaist.ac.kr/~jaekkim/) in [IBS Biomedical Mathematics Group](https://www.ibs.re.kr/bimag/).